A History of Bees

 The boxes that make up the hive, called supers, are brought into the honey shop from the beeyards.
 The individual frames are taken out and placed on a conveyor, where the wax seal on the honeycomb is removed.
 They are then placed in a centrifuge and spun to remove the honey from the combs.
 From there the wax particles are separated to be used for candles, and the honey flows through a pipe to a holding tank on the floor below, where it is put into barrels for bottling as needed.

 The consistency and high quality of the honey in those bottles is a source of pride for my family.
 That quality is due to diligent hard work and generations of experience, but it is also due to the apiary’s location in the Champlain Valley.
-This area is ideal for beekeeping, with a high number of dairy farms and their vast hayfields necessary for growing feed.
+This area has a long history of bees and is ideal for beekeeping, with a high number of dairy farms and their vast hayfields necessary for growing feed.
 The alfalfa and clover crops in these fields provide great forage for bees, which in turn produces a light, delicious honey.
 As it says on the label, “the flower’s fragrance is its flavor.”
 I often give our signature naturally crystallized raw honey as gifts.
 When people taste it, they cannot get over the beautiful taste and creamy consistency.
 Nor can they go back to eating honey from the supermarket.

 Like any agricultural endeavor, beekeeping has its challenges.
 Early on, during the Great Depression, my dad struggled with financial losses, followed by the widespread use of pesticides around the time of the Second World War.
 After that came the onslaught of mites and diseases that still plague honey bees.
 Beginning around 2004, Colony Collapse Disorder (CCD) began decimating bee populations around the world.
 Where the annual average losses of a beekeeper’s colonies were typically 15 percent, some beekeepers are now seeing losses of fifty percent or more.
 These losses are significant because honeybees pollinate 80 percent of the crops grown around the world.
 One-third of our food crops, including most fruits, nuts, and vegetables, rely on bees for pollination.
 The ramifications of CCD and the loss of these important pollinators is an environmental wake-up call, and it is finally getting the attention it deserves.